nuts-foundation/nuts-specification/rfc/rfc005-distributed-network-using-grpc.md

 The protocol uses [gRPC](https://grpc.io/) over [HTTP/2](https://tools.ietf.org/html/rfc7540).
 Since the protocol uses a bi-directional stream over which peers can send and receive messages, there needs to be only a single connection between two peers.
 For instance, if node _A_ connects to node _B_, _B_ can send messages back to _A_ without having to connect back to node _A_.
 Nodes MUST avoid maintaining duplicate connections to their peers to minimize traffic and system load.
+If a node accepts a connection from a peer which is already connected (identified by _peer ID_), the node MUST disconnect the first connection, because the peer might be reconnecting due to a network failure.

 ### 6.1.
 Peer Identification